BhautikChudasama/mmar/README.md

 - Live logs of requests coming into your localhost server
 - Zero dependencies
 - Self-host your own mmar server to have full control
+- Authentication system with API keys and tunnel limits

 ### Limitations